The awards, criteria and nominations

 2011 – Mark Semple

 To recognise a person under 25 years of age for their dedication, commitment or impact in/on table tennis on a voluntary basis over the past 12 months.
-This may take place at a club, local community, league, county, schools county, area or national level and includes those young people involved in coaching and/or officiating.
+This may take place at a club, local community, league, county, schools county, regional or national level and includes those young people involved in coaching and/or officiating.

 2023 – Mia Solomon (female); Tom Scard (male)